China looking to curb fertilizer, pesticide use

 China is the world’s top consumer of pesticides but almost two thirds of pesticides are wasted, contaminating both land and water, an environment official said last year.

-“We need to be determined to control the use of fertilizer and pesticides,” said chief economist at the agriculture ministry Bi Meijia.
+“We need to be determined to control the use of fertiliser and pesticides,” said chief economist at the agriculture ministry Bi Meijia.

-Zhejiang province in eastern China plans to cut the use of nitrogen fertilizer by 8 percent in the next three years, Bi said, and the whole country could cap the growth in use of fertilizer and pesticides by 2020.
+Zhejiang province in eastern China plans to cut the use of nitrogen fertiliser by 8 percent in the next three years, Bi said, and the whole country could cap the growth in use of fertiliser and pesticides by 2020.

 Still, China is aiming to remain self-sufficient in its staple crops, even as it moves to control pesticide and fertilizer use, Bi and another agricultural official said.